Blog

 Symptoms usually resolve within a week of onset.
 The dengue fever virus can take 4-10 days to incubate before symptoms manifest.
 Symptoms usually resolve within 4-5 days, but may take as long as 12 days in some individuals.

-Severe dengue fever is a potentially-lethal complication of dengue; also known as severe dengue, dengue hemorrhagic fever or dengue shock syndrome.
-This form usually occurs in those that have had ordinary dengue at least once before.
-Symptoms of this severe complication begin within 1-2 days after the initial fever resolves, and include:
+Severe dengue fever is a potentially lethal complication of dengue; also known as severe dengue, dengue hemorrhagic fever or dengue shock syndrome.
+This form usually occurs in those who have had ordinary dengue at least once before.
+The increased risk is due to a phenomenon called antibody-dependent enhancement (ADE).
+When a person is infected with a different strain of the dengue virus after a prior infection, their immune system's response can worsen the disease, leading to severe forms of dengue.
+Symptoms of this severe complication begin within 1-2 days after the initial fever resolves and include:

 • Persistent vomiting